firemodels/bot/Bundlebot/README.md

 Building a bundle consists of three steps:
   1.Build FDS manuals (run the script `BUILD_fds_manuals.sh`).
   2. Build Smokeview manuals (run the script `BUILD_smv_manuals.sh`).
   3. Assemble applications, example files and manuals to generate the bundles by running the script `BUILD_release_bundle.sh` on a Linux or OSX computer or `BUILD_release_bundle.bat` on a Windows PC.
 The scripts `BUILD_test_bundle.sh` and `BUILD_test_bundle.bat` may be run when building test bundles.
+In this case, the bundles are uploaded to a different location.

 These steps are described in more detail below.